kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create alarm and notifications when some production errors occurs

+### cloudwatchevent

+ - This part is used to create cloudwatch event to launch lambda for monitoring

 ### stationdb_rds

  - This part is used to create the database AWS RDS of the project Station Demo